Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: The Logic

 \subsection{Syntax and Semantics}

 The main idea behind $\BS$ is the separation of truth from falsity, i.e., if $\varphi$ is a sentence and $\M$ a model, then $\varphi$ can be or not be {\it true} in $\M$ and, independently, can be or not be {\it false} in $\M$.
-This is achieved by considering two satisfaction relations, $\models^T$ and $\models^F$, separating the inductive definition for the logical connectives and quantifiers, and considering two interpretation of all predicate symbols (a ``true'' and a ``false'' interpretation).
+This is achieved by considering two interpretation of all predicate symbols (a ``true'' and a ``false'' interpretation), adapting the inductive definition for the connectives and quantifiers, and thus obtaining two two satisfaction relations: $\models^T$ and $\models^F$.
 For convenience we will consider vocabularies without function symbols.